-Tutoring and/or additional psychoeducational evaluations might be requested by the school depending on the academic, social, and emotional development of the student.
+Tutoring and/or additional psychoeducational evaluations might be requested by the school depending on the academic, social, and emotional development of the student, as well as from the findings and results from the admissions process.

 Students applying to CCA must be the following ages by August 1st: 3 years old for K3, 4 years old for K4, 5 years old for Kindergarten, and 6 years old for First Grade.
 Exceptions may be made for the First Grade if the student has completed kindergarten in another school.